solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 ### Where to start?

 It's usually not a bad idea to process materials your workers brought in.
 For example, you can process <!-- db_item-4001-0 --> into <!-- db_item-4051-0 --> to produce <!-- db_item-3719-0 --> or <!-- db_item-3703-0 -->.
 You could also process your own	<!-- db_item-6656-0 --> for alchemy	or <!-- db_item-7105-0 --> or <!-- db_item-7205-0 --> for cooking (side note: try to avoid processing wheat dough for your own usage, as it's less valuable than other doughs).
-It's usually profitable to process materials brought in by workers but I stil recommend checking the profit on bdolytics.
+It's usually profitable to process materials brought in by workers but I still recommend checking the profit on bdolytics.

-Note that if you process at lot, you will need to buy materials off the market.
-If you intend to process items for the market, you'll want gain a basic understanding of which materials are in demand and what they go into, as shown below :)
+Note that if you process a lot, you will need to buy materials off the market.
+If you intend to process items for the market, you'll want to gain a basic understanding of which materials are in demand and what they go into, as shown below :)

-### Processing Markets
+### The processing market

 The processing market can roughly be divided into three groups based on what creates demand for materials.